 If the sites you’re surfing are not https-encrypted, the hacker will be able to see everything you’re seeing.
 And most of the sites still aren’t – out of the top 100 most popular sites, only 25 use encryption by default.
 Sites with https. encryption are more private and can be kept as confidential.
 So, when on free Wi-Fi stick to https websites.

 3. Use a VPN (virtual private network) as this creates a secure connection so that your public wi-fi connection is protected.
+You can find out more about VPN logs here.
 Using a VPN reduces the risk of exposing your private data to threats to some extent.
 More importantly, buy a VPN.
 Do not install a pirated version of any VPN application.
 You should instead consider getting a vpn to protect yourself that is well worth the money.

 4. Keep your Wi-fi off when not in use!
 Though the risk factor is not huge in this case, but any hacker can try to access your phone through a bogus router.
 Also keeping your WiFi off when not in use saves your phone’s battery.

 An expert who wished to stay anonymous says, There is no Wi-Fi service that cannot be hacked into.

 The problem is not the public wi-fi, as it is often the user who isn’t proficient with technology.
 A hacker standing next to him can steal his username, OTP and password.
 These are common pitfalls for public Wi-Fi all over the world.